connorwiniarczyk/wacd/readme.md

 # install the webserver serv
 cargo install --git https://connorwiniarczyk/serv.git

+# at this point, close and reopen your terminal inorder to reset your PATH
+# variable.
+Make sure it includes the $HOME/.cargo/bin directory

 # install redis (the database)
 # this works on debian based linux distributions, if that doesn't apply, find